Information about the Australian Government Authorised Officer application process

 The criteria to assess ongoing capability are current departmental Standard Operating Procedures and Work Instructions on conducting inspection for that particular species.

-The deed includes a requirement that AAOs comply with the Australian Public Service Values and Code of Conduct.
+AAOs must comply with the Australian Public Service Values and Code of Conduct.

-After receiving a formal information session provided by a Registered Training Organisation, applicants must sign the Deed of Obligations and provide it to the department along with evidence of completing the deed of obligations assessment to proceed with their application.
-These documents must be submitted within 10 business days of submitting the application otherwise the application will be rejected.
+After receiving a formal information session provided by a Registered Training Organisation, applicants must complete the assessment and provide the certificate of completion to the department with their application.

 7. Induction training

-Applicants must attend and pass a department-recognised AAO induction training course run by a Registered Training Organisation recognised by the department and provide evidence of this fact.
+Applicants must attend and pass the AAO induction training course run by a Registered Training Organisation recognised by the department and provide evidence of this with their application.

 Departmental Standard Operating Procedures and Work Instructions for the conduct of inspection will be provided during this induction training and must be followed.
 Updated instructional material is provided to the inductee by the establishment OPV or service provider.